pajkosmi/FLASH_workshop/workshop.md

 #### Infrastructure
 * Grid
   * Stores the data the physics unit will access
-  * Manages Eulerian grid (spatial domain) and movement of LaGrancian tracer particles
+  * Manages Eulerian grid (spatial domain) and movement of LaGrangian tracer particles
     * Cartesian, spherical, cylindrical, & polar geometries
   * Handles Boundary conditions and solving partial differential equations on the grid (ex Multipole solver)
   * Can use uniform or adaptive grid (Octree based)